 IWGIA is an international human rights organization that publishes a wide range of materials about indigenous peoples’ rights and advocates for indigenous peoples in international forums.

-Latin American Network Information Center
+Latin American Network Information Center - Indigenous Peoples

 The Latin American Network Information Center is part of the Lozano Long Institute of Latin American Studies and the Benson Latin American Collection at the University of Texas at Austin.
 The Center’s web page on indigenous peoples is no longer updated but provides useful archival information and links to websites focused on indigenous peoples in Latin America.
 Links are organized by country and tribe.

-Organization of American States – Indigenous Peoples
+Organization of American States – Promotion of Rights Indigenous Peoples